trust-net/dag-lib-go/docs/Transaction.md

 `ShardId` is the byte array uniquely identifying the application shard for an anchor (and its transaction).

 ### Submitter Id
 `SubmitterId` is the ECDSA public key of the transaction requester.
 This value will be used in validating the signature of transation payload later.
-Also, protocol uses full length of the public key as Id of submitter.
+Also, protocol uses full length (65 bytes) of the public key as Id of submitter.

 ### Last Transaction
 `LastTx` is the reference to last transaction from submitter's history, provided by the submitter as a parameter for transaction request.